How to Reduce Phone Time

 • A translation app such as DeepL – essential when travelling.

-Practical Swaps and Alternatives
+Practical Swaps and Alternatives to Reduce Phone Time

 Each swap removes small daily dependencies and reinforces digital independence.

-Lifestyle Hacks for Reducing Phone Time
+Lifestyle Hacks to Reduce Phone Time

 • Separate work and personal devices.
 This creates a clear boundary between focused hours and downtime.